I really thought I would write this blog post talking about how hard 2016 was, and how happy I would be to see it go.

 Being Truthful to Myself

 When I think of who I am – at the core – Photographer is not the first thing that comes to my mind.
 Yet, I feel like i’ve been living in a space where the value of what I do is constantly measured along the lifeline of the “amazing” photographer.
 For the last couple of years, I feel like I’ve walked in a sea of catch phrases, “Top Ten Things” posts, Instagram constructions, and live broadcasts talking about dumb things that don’t impact anyone’s life – much less things that people could really care about.
 Things that I really didn’t care about, but put up with.
 I swam in a sea of ideas of “this could sell” or “this’ll be viral” instead of “this could help”.
 Little by little – the running of that wheel just took me further from what I find joy in.
 It’s this manufactured persona of a photographer – like this is something we should really strive for.
-I hated that.

 Surprise!
 End 2016 with a post on how what you see publicly isn’t really the reality of a situation- right?
 Truth is – if you look close enough, you could have totally seen it.

 I was burnt out.
 Market-ed out.
-I hate the entire concept of selling a lifestyle.
+I hated the entire concept of selling a lifestyle.
 Its just not cool.
-I think that social media has a level of connectedness that I like – that has absolutely nothing to do with pushing your resume out to the world.
-The whole gerbil wheel that comes with the whole ‘public photographer’ thing had run its course.
-I think people have a really good radar for that kind of bullshit.
+I think that social media has a level of connectedness that I like – that has absolutely nothing to do with pushing this narrative out to the world.
+The whole gerbil wheel that comes with the whole ‘most amazing photographer/photoshop/video/what have you” thing had run its course.

 Teaching.